 IDA’s team is driven by our mission to be a vital link that provides access to medicines and medical goods to countries in need.
-Working within a strong network of suppliers, healthcare providers, this allows us to make a difference in the lives of patients in over 130 low- and middle-income countries worldwide.
+Working within a strong network of suppliers and healthcare providers, this allows us to make a difference in the lives of millions of patients in over 130 low- and middle-income countries worldwide.

 In developing IDA’s strategy, we use the UN Sustainable Development Goals (SDGs) as our inspiration.
-SDG3: ‘Ensure healthy lives and promote well-being for all at all ages’ is of course particularly relevant to IDA’s work, but we believe that we can create most value by looking at the SDG’s as whole.
+SDG3: ‘Ensure healthy lives and promote well-being for all at all ages’ is of course particularly relevant to IDA’s work, but we believe that we can create most value by looking at all SDGs to see where we can have the biggest impact.
 As we work towards our mission, we believe that this should never be at the cost of human rights, fair labour practices and the environment.
 We are committed to ensuring we fulfil our mission in a responsible and sustainable manner and add value where possible.